 Provost-Netter Center Faculty-Community Partnership Award

-The Provost/Netter Center Faculty-Community Partnership Award is an annual award that recognizes faculty-community partnership projects.
-The amount of the award is $10,000 ($5,000 to the faculty member and $5,000 to the community partner).
-The purpose of the award is to recognize sustained and productive university/community partnerships and to develop or enhance ongoing work.
-Junior and senior faculty along with senior lecturers and associated faculty from any of Penn’s 12 schools are eligible for nomination, together with their community partners.
+The Provost/Netter Center Faculty-Community Partnership Award is an annual award that recognizes local, productive, and sustained faculty-community partnership projects.
+The award includes $10,000 ($5,000 to the faculty partner and $5,000 to the community partner) in order to further develop the work.
+Junior and senior faculty as well as senior lecturers and associated faculty from any of Penn’s schools are eligible for nomination, along with their community partners.
 Please see below for the complete description and process of nomination.
-If you have any questions or concerns regarding this award, please direct them to the ABCS coordinator, Faustine Sun, at firstname.lastname@example.org
+If you have any questions or concerns regarding this award, please direct them to the Netter Center's ABCS Coordinator at email@example.com.

 Criteria for Selection